Danack/RfcCodex/etiquette/mailing_list.md

 # Draft

-Draft, Draft, Draft, Draft, Draft, Draft
+Draft, Draft, Draft, Draft, Draft, Draft....can you tell it's a draft?

 # Mailing list etiquette guidelines

+The [official mailinglist rules](https://github.com/php/php-src/blob/master/docs/mailinglist-rules.md) provide a set of rules that should be followed.
+This document goes into a bit more detail for some of those rules, and a few subtleties.

+This is an evolution from https://www.netmeister.org/news/learn2quote.html

 The PHP mailing lists are one of the tools used for communication in the PHP project.